hughbromund/FINEX/backend/README.md

 ### /api/stock/sma/:code/:interval/:series_type

 GET
-This represents the endpoint to get SMA (Simple moving average) data
+This represents the endpoint to get SMA (Simple moving average) data.
+Blurb: SMA (simple moving average) shows the average price of an index over a period of time.
 Requirements: stock code, an interval (either "intraday" or "daily") and series type ("open", "close", "high", "low")
 Returns: JSON object containing data on custom interval or 400 if not found/ parameters are wrong
 Status: Working.
 Will need work to support crypto